isomerpages/enterprisesg-seeds/_co-invest-with-us/Co Investment Critieria.md

 permalink: /co-invest-with-us/co-investment-criteria
 description: ""
 ---
-As our aim is to catalyse private sector investments in eligible Singapore-based startups, you will be assessed based on your alignment to the Startup SG Equity co-investment scheme objectives and the ability to value-add to startups.
+To catalyse private sector investments in nascent sectors, SEEDS Capital

+If you are an institutional investor looking for a co-investor, there are two ways to partner with us:

-#### (i) Appointed partners
+#### (i) To be appointed as a co-investment partner

+We prefer working and co-investing with our appointed partners as they are strategic, private sector investors that has been evaluated on multiple and stringent criteria.

+Deals done with our appointed partners have a higher chance of passing our investment panel, and form a majority of the deals that we have made to date.

 We will publicly release information on the next call for new co-investment partner applications.
 You will be evaluated on multiple criteria, including a strong management team, experience or track record in the relevant domains and ability to value-add to startups in specific emerging industry(s).

-Find out more about our appointed partners [here](https://www.enterprisesg.gov.sg/financial-assistance/investments/investments/seeds-capital/partners).
+Find out more about our appointed partners [here](/our-co-investors/list-of-investors).
 Interested investors may contact us at [seeds@enterprisesg.gov.sg](mailto:seeds@enterprisesg.gov.sg).

-#### (ii) For all other third-party co-investors

-Interested co-investors should provide the following information:
+#### (ii) Co-investing an a non-appointed partner

+A non-appointed partner can submit an application to SEEDS Capital at seeds@enterprisesg.gov.sg, with the following documents:

 *   Ability to contribute to the startup’s growth strategies
 *   Management experience, relevant business contacts and/or necessary technical expertise that can value-add to the startup